Acropolis Official Website explained ✨

 Plan your visit to the Acropolis

 The Acropolis sits in central Athens.
 The main entrance is on the western slope, accessible via Dionysiou Areopagitou pedestrian street.
+The Acropolis is within walking distance of major landmarks such as the Ancient Agora, the Theatre of Dionysus, and the Temple of Olympian Zeus, and is easily reached from nearby metro stations and bus stops.

 There are no dining facilities inside the archaeological site.
 Bring water and stay hydrated, especially in summer when temperatures regularly exceed 35°C.